 Seagate's tape business became Seagate Removable Storage Solutions in 2000, and the spinoff business took the name Certance in 2003.
 Quantum purchased Certance in 2005.
 HP -- now Hewlett Packard Enterprise (HPE) -- IBM and Quantum -- members of the LTO Consortium -- continue to enhance LTO Ultrium and promote the LTO tape format.

 The LTO Program requires that vendors licensing the technology pass annual third-party compliance verification tests.
 LTO Ultrium format-compliant products typically carry verification trademarks on tape drives and data cartridges.

-Advancements in LTO technology have historically involved several factors, including the materials from which the tape is manufactured, the digital encoding and compression methods used, the physical speed with which the tape moves through the drive, the length of the tape in each cartridge, and the physical density of data bits on the tape.
-Additional capabilities added with subsequent generations include write-once, read-many (WORM), data encryption and partitioning to enable a linear tape file system (LTFS).
+Advancements in LTO technology involve the materials from which the magnetic tape is manufactured, the digital encoding and compression methods used, the physical speed with which the tape moves through the drive, the length of the tape in each LTO cartridge, and the physical density of the data bits on the tape.
+Additional capabilities added with subsequent generations include write-once, read-many (WORM); data encryption; and partitioning to enable a Linear Tape File System (LTFS).

 LTO generation roadmap

 The LTO Ultrium technology has evolved through several generations since its introduction in 2000, and the LTO Ultrium roadmap provides the goals and objectives for future generations.

 A new edition of LTO tape typically comes out every two or three years, doubling the capacity of the prior generation.
 As of July 2018, LTO-8 is the current edition.

 LTO-1: Generation 1 provided a native capacity of up to 100 gigabytes (GB) and a compressed capacity of up to 200 GB, assuming a compression ratio of 2:1.
 The maximum native data transfer rate was 20 megabytes per second (MBps), and the maximum compressed transfer rate was 40 MBps.